Bookings Workflow

 ---|---|

-Create Account | Create a new Account in your database using the record from the Opportunities System. |
+Create Account | Create a new Account in your database using the record from the Bookings System. |

-Create Contact | Create a new Contact in your database using the record from the Opportunities System. |
+Create Contact | Create a new Contact in your database using the record from the Bookings System. |

-Create Invoice | Create a new Invoice in your database, generated from the Interests and Quotations of the Opportunity.
+Create Invoice | Create a new Invoice in your database, generated from the Interests and Quotations of the Booking.
 Once this Transition goes through, the invoice generated will appear in the Details section (see screenshot below). |

-Create Registration | Create a new registration record in your database, generated from the Interests for all the assigned students, and Quotations of the Opportunities.
+Create Registration | Create a new registration record in your database, generated from the Interests for all the assigned students, and Quotations of the Bookings.
 Once this Transition goes through, the registration generated will appear in the Details section (see screenshot below). |

 Create Token Issue | Create a new issue of Training Tokens in your database, generated from the Interests.
 You can check issued tokens in the Training Tokens tab of the Account screen. |